stevenpawley/Pyspatialml/README.md

 The ```extract_vector``` method accepts a Geopandas GeoDataFrame as the ```response``` argument.
 The ```field``` argument is used to indicate if values in a column in the GeoDataFrame should be extracted with the pixel values.
 For GeoDataFrames containing shapely point geometries, the closest pixel to each point is sampled.
 For shapely polygon geometries, all pixels whose centres are inside the polygon are sampled.
 For shapely linestring geometries, every pixel touched by the line is sampled.
 For all geometry types, pixel values are queries for each geometry separately.
 This means that overlapping polygons or points that fall within the same pixel with cause the same pixel to be sampled multiple times.

-By default, the extract functions return a Geopandas GeoDataFrame of point geometries and the DataFrame containing the extracted pixels, with the column names set by the names of the raster datasets in the RasterStack.
+By default, the extract functions return a Geopandas GeoDataFrame of point geometries and the DataFrame containing the extracted pixels, with the column names set by the names of the raster datasets in the Raster object.
 The user can also use the ```return_array=True``` argument, which instead of returning a DataFrame will return three masked numpy arrays (X, y, xy) containing the extracted pixel values, the field attribute, and the spatial coordinates of the sampled pixels.
 These arrays are masked arrays with nodata values in the RasterStack datasets being masked.

-The ```extract_raster``` method can also be used to spatially query pixel values from a RasterStack object using another raster containing labelled pixels.
-This raster has to be spatially aligned with the RasterStack datasets.
+The ```extract_raster``` method can also be used to spatially query pixel values from a Raster object using another raster containing labelled pixels.
+This raster has to be spatially aligned with the Raster object.
 There is no field attribute for this method because the values of the labelled pixels are returned along with the queried pixel values, but the name of this column in the attibute can be set using the ```value_name``` argument.

 ```
 # Create a training dataset by extracting the raster values at the training point locations: